 Our supply chains need to be transparent and demonstrate responsible use of resources.
 Which is why, through our partnerships with our Associate Members BioMar, Cargill, Skretting, and Salmofood, and our work with the ASC, we hope to accelerate development of new solutions and approaches to improving the sustainability of feed ingredients, while maintaining our position as an industry leader in environmental performance.

-Here are some areas where collaborative innovation is showing significant progress:
+Learn more about the areas where collaborative innovation is showing significant progress:

 Improvements in Forage Fish Dependency Ratios (FFDR) and Feed Conversion Ratios (FCR)